kilichan/bioeng-0056-2156/README.md

-# BIOENG 0056 / BIOENG 2156 Curriculum Prototyping
+# BIOENG 0056 / BIOENG 2156 Syllabus Prototyping

 The document below describes the ideas for a University of Pittsburgh "Workshop in Prototyping 2" for graduate bioengineering students.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) to participate.